-Enrichment Music Instruction is divided into three sessions: Fall Session (11 lessons from September 13-December 17), January Session (3 lessons from January 3-28), and Spring Session (13 lessons from January 31- May 27).
+Enrichment Music Instruction is divided into three sessions: fall session (11 lessons from September 19–December 21), January session (3 lessons from January 3–27), and spring session (13 lessons from January 30–May 26).
 All students must be registered online and tuition paid prior to the first lesson.

-All lessons occur on campus and are taught in person.
-Lower School may register for lessons after school.
-Middle School and Upper School students may register for lessons during the school day (during a free period) or after school.
+All lessons take place on campus and are taught in person.
+Lower School students may be registered for lessons after school.
+Middle and Upper School students may be registered for lessons during the school day (during a free period) or after school.
 Waynflete students receive scheduling priority.

 Read instructor profiles below.
 Register for lessons after you have determined a schedule with an instructor.
 Contact Director of Performing Arts Mary Jane Pagenstecher with any questions.

 How to register

 Contact individual Enrichment Music Instructors by email to arrange a specific lesson time (see instructor bios and contact information below).
 Questions about the program or instructors?
 Contact Director of Performing Arts Mary Jane Pagenstecher.

 Once you have arranged a lesson day and time with the Instructor, register online and pay by credit card (VISA or Mastercard).
 Music lessons will not begin until the student has registered and tuition has been paid in full by credit card.
 No cash or checks.
 Questions about registration?
 Contact .